mboyea/map-pie-charts/readme.md

 To edit commands, see "scripts" in package.json

 ### Current Term Goals (January 8th 2022)
-✓ Render a D3.js map of the United States
+✓ Renders a D3.js map of the United States
-✓ Move render functionality to a javascript function which injects the map into a given element
+✓ Map rendering is within a javascript function which injects the map into a given element
-Render red points supplied to the function at given lat/long locations
-Zoom the map to show all red points in the screen
-Create mock data for donut charts
+✓ The render function can move the viewport to specified lat/long coordinates
+The render function takes in lat/long coordinates and renders red points at those positions
+Mock data is added
-Replace the red points with donut charts
+The red points are replaced with charts representing the data
+Styling is at a presentable quality
 Ensure performance with 1-40 donut charts, even on mobile devices

 ### References